 \subsection{Method to Decompose Ground Reaction Force}

-Consider a `two-legged` body (not necessary rigid) of known \textit{total} mass $m$, subjected to gravity as well as to two forces originating from leg-ground interaction, i.e. GRF.
-In Cartesian\footnote{This assumption is essential to be able to write Newton's law.} coordinates, we can evaluate Newton's second law at the center-of-mass and project it along any axis, for example the vertical one, providing the scalar constraint:
+Consider a `two-legged` body (not necessarily rigid) of known \textit{total} mass $m$, subjected to gravity as well as to two forces originating from leg-ground interaction, i.e. GRF.
+In Cartesian\footnote{This assumption is essential to be able to write Newton's law.} coordinates, we can evaluate Newton's second law at the centre-of-mass and project it along any axis, for example the vertical one, providing the scalar constraint:

 where $R_1$ and $R_2$ represent the Ground Reaction Forces, respectively, for the first and second leg.

 Assume that the acceleration $a(t)$ is known\footnote{In the vertical direction, one would need to \textit{subtract} gravity, i.e. $a=\ddot z+g$, assuming that the $z$-axis pointing upwards.}, e.g. as measured via some motion tracking system.